 The St. Andrews Schooling Team competes at schooling and regional circuit shows in North Carolina and South Carolina.
 This team offers a great opportunity for a rider to gain experience and confidence in the show ring.
 It is also a great introduction to the show ring for a young or inexperienced horse.

 Team tryouts are held on the second or third weekend in September.
 Tryouts are done in a horse show format with students wearing show clothes.

 Horse shows are held fall and spring with Regional, Zone/Semi Finals and Nationals in the spring semester.

 We have everything from the horses and ponies that work in the Ride-Like-A-Knight Therapeutic Horsemanship program, to the school horses that allow our riders to perfect their position, to the show horses that come from careers in USEF, AQHA and USDF competition.

 We accept horses for donation although generally not from current students.
 Learn more about the donation process and our requirements in Donation Requirements.

 We generally keep our horses for a long time, however the time does come when we need to find a retirement home for a horse.
 St. Andrews Equine Retirees has more information.

 St. Andrews Equestrian Program is dedicated to the development of future leaders in the equine industry.
 The program is home to the 2016 and 2017 Intercollegiate Horse Show Association (IHSA) National Champions in Western Horsemanship.
-The Hunter Seat team is regularly represented at IHSA Nationals and the Intercollegiate Dressage Association (IDA) team has sent riders to the National Championships nearly every year since 2002.
+The Hunter Seat team is regularly represented at IHSA Nationals.
 Students also ride at USHJA and USEF rated shows as well as attending schooling shows.

 A small liberal arts and sciences university, St. Andrews majors include Business, Biology and Therapeutic Horsemanship.